PoisotLab/ms_metaweb_transfer/manuscript.md

 # Results and discussion

 <!-- TP this is a dump of the figures with very embryonic legends -->

-![Visual representation of the left (green/purple) and right (green/brown) subspaces, alongside the adjacency matrix of the food web they encode (greyscale).
-The European metaweb is on the left, and the imputed Canadian metaweb (before data inflation) on the right.
-This figures illustrates how much structure the left sub-space captures.
-As we show in @fig:degree, the species with a value of 0 in the left subspace are species without any preys.](figures/figure-subspaces.png){#fig:subspaces}

 ![Left: there is a linear relatiosnhip between the values on the first dimension of the left subspace and the generality, *i.e.* the relative